The Soul Star ⭐️ The Planet of Algoritmo

 The Layers Beneath

-Yet the planet also had two other layers, one deep within it and the other far above it.
+Yet the planet also had two other layers, one deep within it, beneath the hundred thousand decades, and the other far above it, reaching into the exosphere.
 The inner layer was the core of the planet, and its depth was incalculable.
-This hidden, internal layer consisted of projected, hypothetical infractions, starting one million years ago, and going deeper and deeper, smaller and smaller, into the mists of time.
+This hidden, internal layer consisted of projected, hypothetical infractions, starting one million years ago, and going deeper and deeper, smaller and smaller, into the mists of Creation.
 This layer was called Al-Principio, and contained not only the origin of the planets of the Kraslika, but also the origin of the stars and the great clouds of ether that preceded them.

-The outer layer started about one hundred meters above the surface of the planet.
-It looked like a bank of clouds, a series of indeterminate mists, ocean currents, overlapping auras, or a latticework of crystals, depending on how you looked at it.
-Referred to as Al-Futuro, this layer contained future projections, radiating outward to the End of Time, which infracted infinitely into the billowing clouds and crystals of Space.
+The outer layer started about ten kilometres above the surface of the planet.
+It looked like a clear blue sky, a bank of clouds, a series of indeterminate mists, ocean currents, overlapping auras, or a latticework of crystals, depending on how you looked at it.
+Referred to as Al-Futuro, this layer started in the stratosphere and projected itself beyond the exosphere.
+It contained future projections, infracted into the billowing clouds.

 Within the meteorological grammar of Al-Futuro, Algotodo had woven a conditional tense.
 This allowed the Algorithmians to roam up into the clouds and from there to go wherever they wanted.
 They could go into something so deeply that it were as if they had entered a black hole.
-Or they could take flight from one distant galaxy to the next, without passport and without fear.
+Or they could take flight from one galaxy to the next, without passport and without fear, as if they’d entered a worm hole.
 All of these worlds were within Al-Futuro, wrapped and deeply layered with infractions that expanded and contracted, all according to the arcane calculations of Algotodo, the god of all algorithms.

 The Algorithmians roamed freely in this marvellous ether, without ever fearing that some fallen angel might hook them with its spear or drag them down to some boiling lake or icy dungeon.
 Yet in this the Algorithmians were naive.
 Because their afterlife was so perfectly constructed, it seemed more real than the Kraslika they came from.
 Many of them even believed that they’d arrived at the end of history.
 They felt that everything that could once hurt them was now just a mirage, just an echo of the bad old days when they knew war and scarcity, enmity and rage.
 They were completely blind to the possibility of these things ever returning.
-They told themselves they had nothing to fear.
-They had within them the entire history of their cosmos, and felt that they had learned all the lessons they needed to know.
+They told themselves they had nothing to fear, that heaven was a place where nothing dangerous ever happens.
+They had within them the entire history of their cosmos, and felt that they had learned all the lessons they needed to learn.

 ⭐️

 Paradoxically, the same luxury didn’t apply to Algotodo himself.
-Although he was a citizen of Algoritmo and had a deluxe condo on the seventh floor of Royal Gardens, he remained fundamentally unhappy.
+Although he was a citizen of Algoritmo and had a deluxe condo on the seventh floor of the Vale, he remained fundamentally unhappy.
 In the last several hundred years he had taken to reading nostalgic Chinese poetry and parsing the lines of Shakespeare’s Hamlet.

 Algotodo had lived on Algoritmo for a million years, and it had taken him almost as long to find the perfect articulation of his grief.
 Was it mere chance, or was it serendipity, that Earth was so close to what other people called the Soul Star?
 Or did the Star itself cast a spell on humans, so that they were the only ones who managed to guess its heavenly nature?
 In any case, their poets had managed to express with precision the deep longing he had for the woman he had lost so many years ago: